297Abhishek/Resource_Analytics/README.md

 # 📊 Resource Analytics 2025 – Power BI Dashboard

-An interactive HR Analytics dashboard built with **Power BI** that uncovers key workforce insights such as attrition trends, employee distribution, department-level breakdowns, and salary patterns.
+An interactive Resorce Analytics dashboard built with **Power BI** that uncovers key workforce insights such as attrition trends, employee distribution, department-level breakdowns, and salary patterns.
 This project enables data-driven decision-making in Human Resources and supports workforce planning and retention strategies.

 ---

 ## 📈 Executive Summary

 The **Resource Analytics 2025** dashboard analyzes employee data to identify trends in attrition, education background, department performance, salary bands, and job roles.
-By combining visual storytelling with interactive filters, it helps stakeholders assess HR performance and take proactive measures for talent retention.
+By combining visual storytelling with interactive filters, it helps stakeholders assess Resorce performance and take proactive measures for talent retention.

 ---

-## 📊 Key HR Metrics
+## 📊 Key Resorce Metrics

 | Metric                     | Value        |
 |---------------------------|--------------|